 All students enrolled in either the Secondary French and Secondary International sections are required to bring a personal computing device to school as part of their normal set of supplies.
 Students are expected to have devices in class per the teachers’ instructions.
 They will receive a network account to access the school’s wireless network from any location on the campus.
 The account will allow students to use school printers, share network resources, utilize on-line storage, and communicate with others.

-Over the last five years, the Awty Technology Department has supported classroom instruction with a 1:1 laptop checkout program.
+Several years ago, the Awty Technology Department supported classroom instruction with a 1:1 laptop checkout program.
 As the 1:1 program progressed, it quickly became evident that students greatly benefited by having access to a personal learning device during their learning day.
 We see a marked increase in the demand for laptop checkouts as well as for computer lab time as teachers have infused their lessons with technology.
 The teachers require the use of computers for writing assignments, research, creating spreadsheets, presentations, and creative design.

 Our objective in making this decision is to promote greater independence, increased academic engagement, and a higher level of skill development for all students.
 Our goal is to prepare your child to compete, connect, and collaborate as an ethical citizen in a global society.